refinedev/refine/documentation/versioned_docs/version-3.xx.xx/ui-frameworks/antd/tutorial.md

 First, we'll need an interface to work with the data from the API endpoint.

-Create a new folder named _"interface"_ under _"/src"_ if you don't already have one.
+Create a new folder named _"interfaces"_ under _"/src"_ if you don't already have one.
 Then create a _"index.d.ts"_ file with the following code:

 ```ts title="interfaces/index.d.ts"
 export interface IPost {